 Concerning battery life, the M200 gets 315 shots out of its LP-E12 battery, while the X100F can take 390 images on a single charge of its NP-W126S power pack.
-The battery packs of both cameras can be charged via USB, which can be very convenient when travelling.
+The power pack in the X100F can be charged via the USB port, which can be very convenient when travelling.

 The price is, of course, an important factor in any camera decision.
 The manufacturer’s suggested retail prices give an idea on the placement of the camera in the maker’s lineup and the broader market.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.